allscale/allscale_amdados/README.md

 ## Using the AllScale Compiler

 To use the AllScale compiler, you first have to setup the required dependencies in order to build it.
-A dependency installer is provided, running the following commands should be sufficient on most systems.
+Some packages should be installed with your system's package manager, others must be installed via the provided dependency installer.
 See `scripts/dependencies/README.md` for more details.
+The following commands assume you are using Ubuntu 16.04 LTS -- adjust the lines if you are using a different distribution.

+    $ sudo apt update
+    $ sudo apt install bison build-essential cmake flex git groff-base \
+      libcpufreq-dev libgmp10 libhwloc-dev libjemalloc-dev libluajit-5.1-dev \
+      libpapi-dev m4 pkg-config python ruby time wget zlib1g
-    $ scripts/dependencies/installer
+    $ scripts/dependencies/installer llvm boost cudd gmp zlib ghc cabal
-    $ scripts/dependencies/third_party_linker

 To build this project using the AllScale compiler, simply set the corresponding CMake option.
 You may want to use a separate build directory to easily switch